localstack/docs/content/en/academy/localstack-developement/_index.md

 linkTitle: "Development & Deployment with LocalStack"
 weight: 8
 description: >
-  This LocalStack course will walk you through developing and deploying applications using LocalStack.
-We will be covering topics like Localstack integrations, deployment via Terraform and CloudFormation and CI workflow.
-You'll also learn about IAM Policy Stream for creating necessary IAM policies and LocalStack Cloud Pod for collaborative work.
-Dive into real-world application complexities and have fun exploring!
+  This course on LocalStack guides you in creating and deploying applications using LocalStack.
+We cover scenarios around deploying applications with various integrations, such as Terraform and CloudFormation, and integrating CI workflows for your AWS applications.
+In addition, you will learn about IAM Policy Stream for automatically generating required IAM policies and Cloud Pods for team collaboration & debugging.
+Explore real-world application complexities and enjoy the learning process!
 type: academy
 thumbnail: course-thumbnail.png
 layout: single